usnistgov/NexusLIMS-CDCS-Docker/README.md

 Like some of the other provided scripts, you will need to provide a superuser's username and password on the command line when running it interactively.

-## Appendix C: Working with the information in the CDCS database's directly
+## Appendix D: Working with the information in the CDCS database's directly

 With care, you can inspect and make changes to the information contained in the CDCS databases (this can be useful when debugging or during development).
 The following information was documented during the development of NexusLIMS and